Revel8-io/intuition-snap/README.md

 ## Snaps is Pre-Release Software

-To use Intuition, you’ll need to install [MetaMask Flask](https://metamask.io/flask/), a developer-focused version of MetaMask that provides early access to upcoming features like Snaps.
+To use the Intuition Snap, you’ll need to install [MetaMask Flask](https://metamask.io/flask/), a developer-focused version of MetaMask that provides early access to upcoming features like Snaps.
 Since Snaps is currently in pre-release, it is intended for testing and development, so please exercise caution when using it with real assets.

 ## Setup